A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: The transition and oscillatory regimes - proof of Proposition

 \subsubsection{Decomposition along a block}

 We will later consider the evolution at properly chosen stopping times $l_i$, and therefore we need to understand the effect of the transition matrices along a block between two different times.
-Let $l\geq l_0$ and $m\geq 1$.
+Let $l\geq l_0$ be a stopping time w.r.t the filtration $(\mathcal{F}_j)_{j\geq 0}$ and $m\geq 1$, an $\mathcal{F}_l$-measurable random integer.
 Using the notation from Lemma \ref{decompbaseQ}, by Lemma \ref{linear} we have that

 where

 and, for an absolute constant $C$,